ibexa/documentation-developer/docs/commerce/cart/cart.md

 ### Add to cart

 By default, the Add to cart component consists of a quantity input field and a button.
-You counAdding variant selectors etc. requires extending the twig and JS component.

 ### Minicart